 - Greater risk of developing more severe forms of depression, anxiety or mental health disorders

 Depression can contribute to the development of several problems.
-When it is not treated, it may get worse over time.
+If you do not treat it, it may get worse over time.
 Some forms of depression will persist for years and may make it harder to avoid substance abuse.
 In the worst-case scenario, teenagers may attempt to commit suicide or may develop a severe addiction to drugs or alcohol.
 Attempts to self-medicate can also result in an overdose or severe physical health concerns.

 The use of drugs to help alleviate feelings of depression does not only apply to adults.
 Teenagers can develop depressive disorders and may attempt to alleviate symptoms by taking marijuana, drinking alcohol or abusing other drugs.
 Even though substance abuse is a risk that can develop when a teenager is depressed, treating the depressive disorder early can reduce the risk of addiction and encourage healthier behaviors.
 When a teenager is showing symptoms of depression, it may be time to seek professional assistance.